BrianStinerGithub/UnconventionalWisdom/Scripts/Printing money does nothing.markdown

 **Cameraman pulls out phone, turns it around**

 Nooo, thats not where your money is.
-Thats just a readout of what the bank owes you if you wanted to cash out.
-When you put cash in your get an IOU from the bank.
+Thats just a readout of what the bank owes you **IF** you wanted to cash out.
+When you put cash in the bank owns it now.
+You have to play by their rules.
-Everyone with a bank account will accept an IOU from the bank just as easily as real money but in the end its still a debt.
+Everyone with a bank account will accept an IOU from the bank just as easily as real money.
+It's only when things get shaky but in the end its still a debt.
-We know that banks make loans, and that they make far more loans than they have saved in the vault.
+We know that banks make loans, and that they make far more loans than they have in reserves.
 When those loans are issued the bank doesn't move money from anyone's account to make the loan, they create the loan like particles at the start of the universe.

+**Animation of credit debt particles**
-Matter and anti-matter come from nothing.
-The bank issues you a bank account balence of $10,000 and you sign a document with a value of at least $10,000 dollars.
+Matter and anti-matter come from nothing, creating each other and destroying each other.
+The bank issues you a bank account balence of $10,000 and you sign a document, an asset the bank will sell for about $10,000 dollars.
 Which is two positives, $20,000 printed and ready to spend, without any government influence.
 This means the reserve ratio is meaningless since money isn't loaned out from anyone's savings.
 It's created when we get in debt and destroyed when we pay it back.
-So where is your money?
+So where **IS** your money?

 **Pulls out cash**